Ancient Coins – ISLANDS off ATTICA, Aegina. Circa 550-530/25 BC. AR Stater. Sea turtle

 Aegina is a rocky and mountainous island in the Saronic Gulf located about 25 miles southeast of Athens.
 It was settled by the Dorians around 900 BCE and was named after the daughter of the Greek river god Asopos.

 Because of its limited availability of cultivable land, the inhabitants needed to leverage the sea for their livelihood.
-They became expert merchants and tradesmen, dominating the shipping industry early in the 6th century BC.
+They became expert merchants and tradesmen, dominating the shipping industry early in the sixth century BCE.
 Their success and near-monopoly brought the island great wealth and power.
 They built a lavish temple to their local goddess, Aphaia, decorating it with numerous sculptures of beautiful artistic quality.

 In addition to the silver they received in trade, Aegina worked the mines of the silver-rich island of Siphnos, which were at the height of their production as Aegina was flourishing.

-The emissions from Aegina were substantial, resulting in their weight standard becoming dominant throughout much of Greece in the 6th and 5th centuries.
+The emissions from Aegina were substantial, resulting in their weight standard becoming dominant throughout much of Greece in the sixth and fifth centuries.
 The Athenians called the Aeginetan drachm the “thick drachm” as it was heavier than that of Athens, with their common didrachm “stater” coinage weighing about 12.6 grams.

 The choice of a turtle is likely due to their influence as a sea power but perhaps also because the pre-coinage ingots in use in the region were convex in shape and may have been colloquially known as “turtles”.